 TA: Honestly, I have been wanting a service similar to this for a long time and I could not find any.
 This reduces a lot of manual work for me.
 Before I used my Dairy or made an excel sheet to journal my trades but now I simply have to hit update and all the stats are shown very clearly.
 I really like how they’ve even mentioned how much time a trader has spent on a position and how much maker/taker fees he's paid by.
 That's something I have ignored noting down before manually.
 Platform has pretty much everything I would want in a journal.
 For people who are starting out, I think this makes it very simple for them to backtest their strategies in real time without having to manually do things.

-CMM: Based on the experience youve gathered so far, what advice would you give to the version of yourself that first started trading?
+What advice would you give to a younger version of yourself that just started trading?

-- Learn to manage risk, if you've seen my 0.1- 1 BTC Challenge, you can clearly see how fast I got out of trades which went south and the losses did not affect me much.
+Also, learn to manage risk.
+If you've seen my 0.1-to-1 BTC challenge, you can clearly see how fast I got out of trades which went south and the losses did not affect me much.
 You can be wrong more times than right and still make money.
 This also goes for using leverage.
 Most people don't understand why it is used and should first look into how it works and then use leverage.
 Having big positions might look fancy on Twitter but at the end of the day you're multiplying your risk and if you're not using it to reduce counterparty risk on exchanges then you're probably doing it wrong.

-- KNOW WHAT TO TRADE - Now there are maybe 10 different pairs you can trade regardless of which market you trade in (Stocks/Forex/Crypto) just figure out what works for you.
-Personally, I trade BTC/USD on Bybit and to trade Volatility I trade BTC & ETH MOVE Options on Delta Exchange.
-Apart from trading ETH/USD if I see a solid setup, these are primarily the only 2 things I trade because I know I'm comfortable trading them.
+Know what to trade.
+Now there are maybe 10 different pairs you can trade regardless of which market you trade in (i.e., stocks, forex, or crypto) just figure out what works for you.
+Personally, I trade BTCUSD on Bybit and BTC and ETH MOVE Options on Delta Exchange.
+Apart from trading ETHUSD if I see a solid setup, these are primarily the only two things I trade because I know I'm comfortable trading them.
 That's all that matters.
 There is no need to be in every trade always.

-- Accept that you cannot make money every month and that's totally fine.
+Accept that you cannot make money every month, and that's totally fine.
 Figure out when NOT TRADING works out for you and completely distance yourself from the market.
 Take breaks after huge losing or winning streaks.
-I usually take a 2 month break after winning too big or losing too big.
+I usually take a two-month break after winning too big or losing too big.
 It helps clear up your mind.
 Following your own system is all that matters.